 While a comprehensive physical security risk assessment should be carried out by a professional, there’s still some value in conducting your own as part of a proactive security strategy.
 Follow the building safety checklist below to evaluate how ready your facility is against a potential threat.

-Do you have an office security policy in place?
-To conduct an office safety checklist, start with the measures and protocols that are in place to protect people, assets, and information from potential threats.
+Do you have a policy for office security in place?
+To conduct a security assessment checklist, start with the measures and protocols that are in place to protect people, assets, and information from potential threats.

 If you don’t have a written policy, now’s a great time to outline all your security measures.
 Even if your office does have a procedure code, it is important to regularly review and update policies regularly.
 As part of a physical security assessment, this is necessary to ensure they are effective and appropriate for the ever-changing threat landscape.